 1. The Geographic Mandate: Density Altitude (The Mountain West) If your primary mission involves crossing the Rockies or flying out of high-elevation airports like Telluride (KTEX) or Leadville (KLXV), a naturally aspirated engine is a severe liability.

 The Physics of Altitude: Standard normally aspirated engines lose roughly 3% of their power per 1,000 feet of altitude.
-A 310-hp engine taking off from a 7,000-foot runway on a hot summer day might only produce 220 hp, completely crippling your useful load and climb gradient.
+A 310-hp engine taking off from a 7,000-foot runway on a hot summer day might only produce 220 hp, completely changing your useful load and climb gradient.

 The Turbo/Turbine Requirement: For Mountain West buyers, forced induction is mandatory.
 You must finance an aircraft equipped with either dual turbochargers (like the Continental TSIO-550-K or Lycoming TIO-540) that can maintain sea-level manifold pressure up to 18,000 feet (FL180), or step entirely into the turbine market, where the physics of a jet engine thrive in thin, cold air.